 Have trouble talking

 Have low blood pressure and an irregular heartbeat

 Have difficulty breathing5

+Although medical administration of the drug is safer than recreational ketamine abuse, it should still be used with caution and there is always a risk of dependence, abuse, and addiction.
 Additionally, it’s important to recognize that ketamine is not a miracle drug and it won’t solve all your problems.
 Based on the research available, if you are suffering from severe depression and suicidal thoughts, ketamine infusion therapy or the recently-approved Spravato may temporarily help relieve the symptoms of depression and stop suicidal ideation, but ongoing therapy is necessary to address the root causes of the psychological problems.